Narcissists in Long Term Relationships: A Case Study, Part 1

 A couple of weeks prior to this confession of his, we had been on vacation together.
 We had been intimate several times a day.
 There was no indication or anyway I could have seen this coming.

-In a few months of our separation I discovered that there was indeed someone else.
+In a few months after our separation, I discovered that there was indeed someone else.
 A co-worker of his, who had been praising and adoring him for months and months.
 They would tell everyone that it was true love.
 She was married and she had two children.
 He hated children – he hated marriage, but within three months of leaving me she was pregnant with his baby and they were married and I never saw him again.

 It took me about a year and a half of serious self work to lift myself out of the depression that ensued.
 The two most bone chilling parts of the whole experience were how easily he could shut himself off emotionally.
 How one minute we’re on vacation and being intimate and then as soon as we’re back he’s cold as ice.
 I learned that once he ‘devalued’ me as a source of supply I was easily discarded and replaced by a perceived better supply.
 I had spent months trying to win him back, but he had absolutely no interest.
 He had told everyone that there was no one else, I guess he had hoped to keep this woman a secret until enough time had passed, so he wouldn’t look like the bad guy.
 When I discovered her he said, “Are you trying to turn everyone against me?”
 I said, “I think you have done that yourself.”
 He blamed me for everything and would in no way take any responsibility for anything.